Ashvikraina/project/readme.md

     detections = net.Detect(img)

-This uses detectnet to detect the frames from the camera.
+This uses detectnet to detect the objects in frames from the camera.

      for detection in detections:
           confidence=detection.Confidence